akkimorajkar/akkimorajkar/README.md

 - 👋 Hi, I’m @akkimorajkar
 - 👀 I’m interested in software that impacts the community
 - 🌱 I’m currently learning coding & Algorithms in Java & trying to build Automation.
-- 💞️ I’m looking to collaborate on Anything that can give me chance to code and collaborate with brilliant minds like you do that I can explore more.
+- 💞️ I’m looking to collaborate on Anything that can give me chance to code and collaborate with so that I can explore more.
 - 📫 How to reach me ... morajkarakshay@gmail.com

 <!---